-Chelsea and John have two children, Quinn, age three and Grace, nine months.
+Chelsea and John have two children, Quinn, age three and Grace, 1.
 Chelsea is not only a talented rider and competitor, but also a photographer, artist, and designer.
 She is featured as an emerging artist, you can check out her work on IG @Astika.
 The busy family makes frequent trips to Ireland and Europe to visit their Irish family, shop for their next batch of imports, and attend the Derby and other shows.

 Regan Sundius is one of those kids that quite literally grew up in the barn and at the shows.
 Coached by her older sister, Chelsea (Sundius) Roche , Regan began showing in leadline classes at age 2 and continued showing in local hunter/jumper shows in the southeast while growing up on the family farm and in the family's horse show production business.

 Regan has worked closely with her sister, Chelsea, riding, training, and working as a groom.
 While completing her degree in Communications from the University of Georgia, Regan taught riding lessons at local farms in the Athens area and worked the horse shows.

-Regan continues to bring her expertise to the show series as a Show Manager and technical coordinator.
+Regan continues to bring her expertise to the show series as a Show Manager, course designer, and technical coordinator.
 She also serves the Pensacola Hunter Jumper Association as a board member and technical coordinator of that show series.
 You will run into Regan traversing the southeast at barns and shows as the territory representative for CWD Sellier.
 New saddle anyone?

 Regan loves animals (she is still hoping for a pet goat one day), enjoys traveling to see her sisters and her ever expanding pack of nieces and nephews, as well as hiking, kayaking and running.
 She is the proud Kitty Mom to Louise, aka Weezy (one of the feral kittens discovered on our jump trailer.)